orrenravid1/CElegansToolkitApp/README.md

 #### 2. 3D Connectome Navigation

 - The connectome uses **SWC** files generated from the detailed NeuroML model of the connectome in the [c302 repository](https://github.com/openworm/c302).
 - The models are ball-and-stick where individual sections from the SWC file are represented as individual components.
-Each is 1-1 with the morphology found in the **Network Activity Viewer** in the **Simulation View**.
+Each is 1-1 with the morphology found in the [Network Activity Viewer](#2-neuron-simulation-and-live-network-activity-viewer) in the [Simulation Tool](2-simulation-tool).

 ##### Future Goals